 Tool tracking is becoming harder and more complicated than ever before in the construction industry.
 Tools and equipment are consistently leaving warehouses to go to job sites or being taken by employees for use.
 They are nearly impossible to track if you do not have the proper tool tracking system in place.

-With no system in place, these companies are at high risk for lost tools/equipment, which are very expensive to replace, plus they will be subject inaccurate inventories and financial records.
+With no system in place, these companies are at high risk for lost tools/equipment, which are very expensive to replace, plus they will be subject to inaccurate inventories and financial records.

 Construction companies are always facing this challenge.
 When a tool leaves the warehouse, they have no idea about the status of the tool: